BVUjac8/Hawks/README.md

 5. [FAQs](#faqs)
 ### General Info
 ***
-Determining which species of hawks grew to maturity, migrated south in the month of November, & has a lengthier hallux as well as does the time of capture have anything to do with the maturity of a species of hawks
+Determining which species of hawks grew to maturity, migrated south in the month of November, & has a lengthier hallux as well as does the time of capture have anything to do with the maturity of a species of hawks.
 ### Hawks
 ![Hakws](https://i.pinimg.com/736x/ec/54/87/ec548724c72a34e3d1969df7a603721a.jpg)
 ### Technologies